 Making the Most of Life’s Transitions

 What does it look like to navigate life’s transitions well?
 How do we adjust to changes in our lives and our workplaces when things are difficult?
-In this episode, Joanna and Jeff talk with Dr. D. Michael Lindsay, president-elect of Taylor University, about his experiences on this topic.
+In this episode, Joanna Meyer and Jeff Haanen talk with Dr. D. Michael Lindsay, president-elect of Taylor University, about his experiences on this topic.

 On hinge moments: